googlearchive/appengine-php-wordpress-starter-project/README.md

 ### Step 2: Edit the config files

 Edit `wp-config.php` and `app.yaml`, replacing `your-project-id`
-to match the numeric Project ID (not the name) you entered in the Cloud Console when you signed up for a Google Cloud Platform project.
+to match the Project ID (not the name) that was assigned to your Google Cloud Platform project.

 ### Step 3: Move files into place: